Desensitization and Deception in Differential Games with Asymmetric Information

 \section{Conclusion}

 This paper investigates the aspects of risk aversion and deception in differential games with asymmetric information.
-Using the example of pursuit-evasion in an environment with an uncertain obstacle, it has been shown that information advantage provides an incentive for the players to employ deception against a less informed player.
-In order to address planning under lack of information and deceptive strategies employed by the adversaries, desensitized strategies that minimize the risk of constraint violation are proposed for the player with an information disadvantage.
-The simulations suggest that desensitized strategies are equipped to combat both information uncertainty and deception in strategic engagements on enemy turf.
+Using the example of pursuit-evasion in an environment with an uncertain obstacle, it has been shown that information advantage provides an incentive for the more informed player to employ deception against a less informed player.
+In order to address planning under lack of information and deceptive strategies employed by the adversary, desensitized strategies that minimize the risk of constraint violation are proposed for the player with information disadvantage.
+The simulations suggest that desensitized strategies can mitigate both information uncertainty and deception in strategic engagements involving a more informed adversary.